 On other hand this can also be used in scenarios where there might have been cases where changes have been made in some higher environments such as Production and need to be replicated in the lower environments.
 Now instead of redoing all the changes at a per change basis, the tool can be used to fetch page XML, package and then deploy it back on the lower environments.

 The solution package implements logging at different levels depending on which artifact it is trying to fetch.

 Webparts: At the lowest level the solution tries to fetch a list of all webparts on a page, and if there is any un-handled exception in doing that, the message is logged on the Manifest definition i.e. on the modal pop up itself.
-An example of such an exception occurring can be seen
+An example of such an exception occurring can be seen in the screenshot below;

 [Image: Webpart Error]